Oxymetaphoric/milestone_project_3/README.md

 - [x] My Review page, aggregating all of a users reviews
 - [x] Individual reviews can be edited/deleted from My reviews
 - [x] Game Detail page displays game details, aggregate user score, and all reviews of the game
-- [x] Game detail page contains contextually appropriate Edit/Add Review buttons
+- [x] Game Detail page contains contextually appropriate Edit/Add Review buttons
 - [x] Games can be deleted from the database from the game detail page
 - [x] reviews on Game Detail page display user avatar and link to profile
 - [x] User Profiles can be viewed and contain: